-Just right for sharing, this rich, creamy dip is always a hit.
+Just right for sharing, this rich, creamy dip -- made of mushrooms and bacon -- is always a hit.

 - 3 dried porcini mushrooms